-Note that the variables "R&D," "character of work," and "R&D plant" in this survey use definitions comparable to those used by the Office of Management and Budget.
-The variables "geographic location" and "field of science and engineering" are comparable in the Federal Funds Survey and the related National Science Foundation (NSF) Survey of Federal Science and Engineering Support to Universities, Colleges, and Nonprofit Institutions.
+Note that the variables "R&D," "type of R&D," and "R&D plant" in this survey use definitions comparable to those used by the Office of Management and Budget.
+The variables "geographic location" and "field of science and engineering" used in this survey are comparable with those in the related Survey of Federal Science and Engineering Support to Universities, Colleges, and Nonprofit Institutions.

 3. Survey Design

-- Sample frame: The sample frame is obtained from information in the president's budget submitted to Congress.
-The Analytical Perspectives volume and the "Detailed Budget Estimates by Agency" section of the appendix to the president's budget identify agencies that receive research and development funding.
+- Sample frame: The survey is a census of all federal agencies that conduct R&D programs, which are identified from information in the president’s budget submitted to Congress.
+The CIA is excluded.
+The Analytical Perspectives volume and the “Detailed Budget Estimates by Agency” section of the appendix to the president’s budget identify agencies that receive research and development funding.
 In addition, the Federal Yellow Book and the U.S. Government Manual are consulted.

 4. Data Collection and Processing

-- Data collection: Synectics for Management Decisions, Inc. (Synectics) performed the data collection for volume 63 (FYs 2013–15) under contract with NSF's National Center for Science and Engineering Statistics (NCSES).
-Agencies were initially contacted by phone to verify the name, e-mail address, and phone number of each survey respondent.
-A Web-based data collection system was used to collect data for the Federal Funds Survey.
+- Data collection: Synectics for Management Decisions, Inc. (Synectics) performed the data collection for volume 64 (FYs 2014–16) under contract with NCSES.
+Agencies were initially contacted by e-mail to verify the contact information of each survey respondent.
+A Web-based data collection system is used to collect data for the Federal Funds Survey.

 Federal funds data, as collected, span 3 government fiscal years: the fiscal year just completed, the current fiscal year, and the next fiscal year.
 Actual data are collected for the year just completed; estimates are obtained for the current and next fiscal year.

-For volume 63, actual data (representing completed transactions) were collected for FY 2013 and estimated data were collected for FYs 2014 and 2015.
+For volume 64, actual data (representing completed transactions) were collected for FY 2014 and estimated data were collected for FYs 2015 and 2016.
 Estimated data do not represent final actions.
-Data collection for the Federal Funds Survey began in February 2014 and continued until August 2014.
-The amounts reported for FY 2014 reflect congressional appropriation actions as of that period, as well as apportionment and reprogramming decisions as of that time.
-Data for FY 2015 represent as-yet unimplemented administration budget proposals.
-Authorization, appropriation, deferral, and apportionment actions completed after these data were collected will be reflected in later surveys in this series.
+Data collection for the Federal Funds Survey began in February 2015 and continued until August 2015.
+The amounts reported for FY 2015 reflect congressional appropriation actions, as well as apportionment and reprogramming decisions, as of that time.
+Data for FY 2016 represent as-yet unimplemented administration budget proposals.
+Authorization, appropriation, deferral, and apportionment actions completed after data collection concluded will be reflected in later surveys in this series.